 Probable cause Suggested actions 1 Foam not activating the sensor.
 Please contact your Agilent service representative.
-2 Dirty or defective sensor.
+2 Defective sensor or main board.
 Please contact your Agilent service representative.

 Cover Violation

 The top foam has been removed.

 The sensor on the main board detects when the top foam is in place.
 If the foam is removed while the lamps are on (or if an attempt is made to switch on for example the lamps with the foam removed), the lamps are switched off, and the error message is generated.